srdtrk/cw-ica-controller/README.md

 ### Execute a callback

 This contract supports callbacks.
 See `src/ibc/relay.rs` for how to decode whether a transaction was successful or not.
 Currently, a counter is incremented to record how many transactions were successful and how many failed.
 This is just a placeholder for more complex logic that can be executed in the callback.

+## Testing

+There are two kinds of tests in this repository: unit tests and end to end tests.
+The unit tests are located inside the rust files in the `src` directory.
+The end to end tests are located in the `e2e` directory.

+### Unit tests

+In general, the unit tests are for testing the verification functions for the handshake, and for testing that the serializers and deserializers are working correctly.
+To run the unit tests, run `cargo test`.

+### End to end tests

+The end to end tests are for testing the contract's functionality in an environment mimicking production.
+To see whether or not it can perform the channel handshake, send packets, and execute callbacks.
+We achieve this by running two local chains, one for the contract, and one for the host chain.
+The relayer is then used to perform the channel handshake, and send packets.
+The contract then executes callbacks based on the result of the packet.
+To learn more about how to run the end to end tests, see the [Readme](./e2e/Readme.md) in the `e2e` directory.